shyam12-arch/E-Commerce-Website/README.md

-# I have designed a scalable e-commerce website with payment integration.
+# I have designed a scalable e-commerce website with payment integration by using Python, MySQL, Django, HTML, CSS, JavaScript.